14 Hot and Juicy Facts About Nathan's Famous

 10. A family business means there's family drama.

-11. It reopened after Hurricane Sandy in true New York style.
+11. Nathan's Famous reopened after Hurricane Sandy in true New York style.

-Less than six months after Hurricane Sandy flooded the Coney Island location, Nathan's Famous was back in business, and better than ever.
+Less than six months after Hurricane Sandy flooded the Coney Island location in 2012, Nathan's Famous was back in business—and better than ever.
 The multimillion-dollar renovation allowed the company to add some upscale flourishes, including an oyster bar and a selection of beer and wine.

 12. The history of the hot dog eating contest is shrouded in mystery—and deception.

-13. The current hot god eating champ is a one-man dynasty.
+13. The current Nathan's Famous hot dog eating champ is a one-man dynasty.

 Nathan's $1-a-share days are well in the past, with sales and revenue up year over year.
 The company has stayed in the high-margin businesses of franchising and brand licensing, and its iconic hot dogs are sold in restaurants and stadiums around the country.
 It's also gone international, with locations in Russia, Mexico and Malaysia.
 How do you say “pass the mustard” in Malay?